This page describes CAAPR, the Combined

 added.
 Because the sound repertoires for GA and RP are

-for the two varieties.
-For both varieties of English, not all
+related) meaning for the two varieties.
+For both varieties

-speakers have exactly the same phonemes.
-CAAPR-A and CAAPR-B
+of English, not all speakers have exactly the same phonemes.

-pronunciations are based on an idealized American who distinguishes
+respectively.
+The GA pronunciations are based on an

-and <merry>, and
+<witch>, <marry> and <merry>, and <cot>

-<above> are distinct, as are the two vowels of
+are distinct, as are the two vowels of <murder>.

-<murder>.
-Similarly, the RP pronunciations are
+Similarly, the RP pronunciations are based on an idealized Briton

-idealized Briton who distinguishes <candid> and
+who distinguishes <candid> and <candied>, and for whom

-necessary to represent their own speech.
+represent their own speech.

 Note that CAAPR is not suitable for use as a spelling system.
 Quite apart from its complexity, it often requires distinct spellings for a single sound, which cannot be resolved by referring to the speech of any particular speaker.
 From the perspective of a learner rather than of a linguist, the distinctions would seem quite arbitrary.

-CAAPR uses a large repertoire of
+CAAPR uses a large repertoire of symbols, including upper

-and lower case alphabetic characters, punctuation, and letters with
+and lower case alphabetic characters, punctuation, and letters

-the entire system.
-As with any complex system, there are
+easier to master the entire system.
+As with any complex

-exceptions to this organization, as described below.
+system, there are occasional exceptions to this organization, as

-The symbol groups and their significance
+The symbol groups and their significance is as follows:

 The lower-case alphabetic letters.
 Each symbol in this group is assigned its natural English phonemic meaning.
 All the vowels are short.
 (Note that some letters, notably c, q and x, are omitted.)